Last Update: 11/2/19

 So, it’s not a big surprise that the State of Florida has joined with other states across the country to pass a law that prohibits distracted driving (texting while driving).
 In fact, according to a study done on behalf of the Florida safety gurus at the Florida Department of Transportation, 64% of those Floridians who answered a safety survey identified distracted driving as a real traffic safety problem here in Florida.

-The new Florida Ban on Texting While Driving Law appears as Florida Statute 316.305 and states as follows:
+The new Florida Ban on Texting While Driving Law, which can be found at Florida Statute 316.305, states as follows:

 Punishment Under the New Florida Texting While Driving Law